Document Workflow

-Check security headers before launching a web app
+Check the final response security headers before launch

 Problem